-The Communications Committee is a consolidation of the various Newtown Meeting communications functions: announcements, press releases, monthly newsletter, display media (bulletin boards), social media (Facebook) and the website.
+The Communications Committee is a consolidation of the various Newtown Meeting communications functions: announcements, press releases, monthly newsletter, display media (bulletin boards), social media (Facebook) and the website (including homepage and calendar of events).
 By having these functions together under one umbrella we are able to streamline communications processes and create systems for curating and updating information in a timely and efficient manner.
 These systems enable Newtown Meeting members and attenders to access the information they need in the way that works best for them.

 Frequently Asked Questions

 Four members of the Communications Committee receive all messages sent to this address.
 Each member oversees different channels of communication and distributes the message through that channel as appropriate.

 - Sharon Hulihan – Bulletin Board, Website & Facebook